 - Genre Roulette: The album shifts between Proto Punk, children's songs, pop, country, easy listening, and Tejano, among others, with pop rock being the glue holding everything together.

 - George Lucas Altered Version: The Talking Heads album existed as this for the actual film soundtrack for more than three decades.

 - Gratuitous Panning: The Talking Heads version of "Papa Legba" makes frequent use of this, among other things opening with a high-pitches, mechanical whirring moving between the left and right audio channels.

-- Gratuitous Spanish: "Papa Legba" features the phrase "rompiendo la monotonia del tiempo" ("I am breaking the monotony of time") in one of its two different choruses.
-It's worth noting that the phrase is grammatically incorrect; the proper way to write it would be "estoy rompiendo la monotonia del tiempo."
+- Gratuitous Spanish: "Papa Legba" features the phrase "rompiendo la monotonia del tiempo," Spanish for "breaking the monotony of time," in one of its two different choruses.
+Oddly, the phrase doesn't include "estar" or any of its conjugations at the start, leaving it unclear who exactly is doing the breaking.

 - In the Style of...: Word of God states that "Love for Sale" was an attempt at mimicking the style of The Stooges, while "Wild Wild Life" was intended as a pastiche of the kind of music commonly heard on MTV.

 - "I Want" Song: The first and second verses of "Hey Now" pretty much sound like this, being written for a bunch of boys no older than 12.I want to bicycleI want to popsicleI want to space faceBuy me a cherry face now...I want to videoI want to rock and rollTake me to the shopping mallBuy me a rubber ball now

 - It's All About Me: "Hey Now" also has the children singing, "I am the King of the World!" during their "I Want" Song.